A FLOWER ARRANGEMENT? WHY?

 What happens to the rejects, the not perfect blooms?
-Some of us just enjoy beauty of the flower – the colors and forms.
-We use the crooked stem, the off center bloom, the blurred color to our advantage.
+Some of us just enjoy the beauty of the flower – the colors and forms.
+We use the crooked stem, the off-center bloom, the blurred color to our advantage.
 We make a flower arrangement.

 Flower arranging is an ART FORM with plant material as our medium.
 Why not give it a try?